scrtlabs/SecretNetwork/docs/ledger-nano-s.md

-# Use your Ledger with the Enigma Blockchain!
+# Use your Ledger with the Secret Blockchain!

 Note: This guide is for Ledger Nano S but according to community members it also works for Ledger Nano X.